DominikWSchmid/MastomysMHC-LASV/README.md

 A description of the analysis can be found in the associated publication: Regional Lassa virus lineages select for divergent MHC-I repertoires in _Mastomys natalensis_ Rodents (in review) Olayemi et al.

-The repository induces the nucleotide and amino acid MHC sequences
+The repository induces the nucleotide and amino acid (SI Appendix) MHC sequences

+Please get in touch if you have questions AYODEJI OLAYEMI <aolayemi@oauife.edu.ng> or DOMINIK MELVILLE <dominikwerner.schmid@uni-ulm.de>